samuelorji/scala/topics/collections/lists.md

   case Nil
   case ::(head: T, tail: List[T])
 ```
-where a `LinkedList` of the first three natural numbers would be written,
+where a `List` of the first three natural numbers would be written,
 ```scala
 val xs = ::(1, ::(2, ::(3, Nil)))
 ```
-or using _infix_ style, where the right-associative method `::`, defined on `List` will call the `::`
+or more naturally, using _infix_ style, where the right-associative method `::`, defined on `List` will call the
-constructor, meaning that `::(head, tail)` can, in general, be written as `head :: tail`.
-So we can more neatly
+`::` constructor, meaning that `::(head, tail)` can, in general, be written as `head :: tail`.
+So we can more
-write,
+neatly write,
 ```scala
 val xs = 1 :: 2 :: 3 :: Nil
 ```